 The resort is completed with the traditionally beautiful town of Garmisch-Partenkirchen.

-Sweden - No. 6 For Best Ski Resorts in Europe (6 Entries)
+Sweden - No. 6 For Best European Ski Resorts (6 Entries)

-Sweden is the first Scandinavian country to join the list with 6 entries in our top 100 best ski resorts in Europe.
+Sweden is the first Scandinavian country to join the list with 6 entries in our top 100 Europe based ski resorts.

 Skiing holidays is a big thing in Sweden and the resorts are many, you will find some bigger and famous ones and a few mountain villages you probably never heard of on this list of Sweden’s top skiing resorts.